This guide will highlight the Best To-Do List Apps for personal task management in 2023.

 - Free – unlimited members, 1000 block storage, 5MB file upload limit.

-- Personal – at $4 per month, one-member, unlimited block storage, advanced permissions.
+- Plus – at $8 per month, one hundred members, unlimited block storage, and advanced permissions.

-- Team – $8 per member/month, unlimited members, priority support, and more.
+- Business – $15 per member/month, unlimited members, priority support, and more.

-The application provides the flexibility of creating unlimited checklists and sharing with anyone to increase the overall productivity.
-It’s an easy to use application that helps the user to quickly get the hang of it.
+The application provides the flexibility of creating unlimited checklists and sharing them with anyone to increase overall productivity.
+It’s an easy-to-use application that helps the user quickly get the hang of it.

 When you launch the application, you don’t need to go through the trouble of creating a checklist from scratch.
 There’s a huge built-in library of templates that you can choose from according to your needs.
 In addition to that, you can conveniently share your checklists with your friends, family, or colleagues to collaborate on what needs to be done.

 - Tasks assignment to team members for defining accountability.